Kang Sun-woo

+Early life and education

 She earned her Bachelor's in English education and master's degree in consumer studies and human development from Ewha Womans University.
 She received her doctorate degree in human development and family studies from University of Wisconsin–Madison where she worked as an instructor from 2010 to 2012.
 She continued to teach as an assistant professor at South Dakota State University from 2012 to 2016.

+Career

 In 2016 she joined the Democratic Party and ran for 2016 general election as the number 29 on the list for proportional representation.
 From 2016 to 2017 she worked as a standing deputy spokesperson of her party.
 She worked at then-candidate Moon Jae-in's presidential campaign in 2017.
 She also participated in various policy advisory instruments of Moon government such as National Education Council, National Unification Advisory Council and Presidential Committee for Balanced National Development.

 In 2020 she earned the party nomination for Gangseo district for the 21st general election defeating the incumbent parliamentarian Geum Tae-sub by a significant margin.
 In the election, she defeated the former parliamentarian and diplomat Ku Sang-chan from the main opposition party.

 In August 2020, the newly elected leader of her party, Lee Nak-yon, appointed her as one of three standing spokesperson of the party.

+Minister of Gender Equality and Family

+On 23 June 2025 South Korea, South Korean President Lee Jae Myung nominated Kang to serve in his government as Minister of Gender Equality and Family.
+On 14 July 2025, Kang's scrutiny hearing for this nomination was held at the South Korean National Assembly.

+On 23 July, Kang resigned as the nominee of the Minister of Gender Equality and Family.